rar0n/rarons-TTS-Reader/README.md

 - Same-ish if you enter something in the "instructions" field:
   - It overrides Voice setting (Not really to be used with QwenTTS base afaik).
+- Note save as mp3 may take a bit of time (depending on length etc.)
+  - But shouldn't take more than a few seconds, depending on size, system etc.

 | Button / Field | Action |